Skip to footer content

 2. Understanding Digital Signatures

-A Digital Signature is like an electronic driver’s license or passport that proves your identity.
-A digital ID usually contains your name and email address, the name of the organization that issued it, a serial number, and an expiration date.
+A Digital Signature is like an electronic driver's license or passport that proves your identity.
+A digital ID typically contains your name and email address, the name of the organization that issued it, a serial number, and an expiration date.
 Digital IDs are used for certificate security and digital signatures.
-This will need to be created with Adobe Acrobat in order for it to work.
+This will need to be created with Adobe Acrobat for it to work.

 3. Digitally Sign a PDF

-In the below code example, we used a C# form to allow the user to select their desired PDF, which can receive a digital signature with a single click.
+In the code example below, a C# form is used to allow the user to select their desired PDF, which can receive a digital signature with a single click.

 using System.Drawing;